 The disorder was accepted based on clinical research suggesting that this is a legitimate form of addictive behavior.
 It represents a pattern of gaming behavior, such as video gaming or digital gaming, that is characterized by impairments in control with playing games, such that the person’s gaming activities take precedence over important daily activities and escalate.
 This results in negative consequences for the person.

 APA lists internet gaming disorder in its section on conditions requiring further study.
 It does not yet consider video games/gaming as a form of behavioral addiction.

 One condition reviewed by the committee that helped organize the DSM-5 was internet addiction disorder.
-At the time, it was decided that there was insufficient empirical evidence to justify the inclusion of the disorder in the current manual.
+At the time, it was decided there was not enough empirical evidence to justify the inclusion of the disorder in the current manual.

 Aside from WHO declaring gaming disorder a legitimate disorder and gambling disorder being listed in the DSM-5, there are currently no other recognized, diagnosable behavioral addictions.
 That being said, clinicians often attempt to diagnose people with food addictions, sex addictions, and other forms of addictions.

 In some cases, such as sex addiction, some clinicians have developed provisional diagnostic criteria; however, these are not formally recognized by APA, WHO, and other formal bodies.

 Research evidence for many of these conditions regarding their legitimacy as mental health disorders is lacking.
 In many cases, more research needs to be done to identify the actual symptoms of the disorder and how they relate to the conceptualization of addictive behavior.

 For instance, hypersexuality or sex addiction has been reviewed several times for inclusion in the DSM.
 The research has never been able to fully satisfy the reviewers that such a disorder actually exists.